Image-X-Institute/IntERAct/README.md

 ## Acknowledgements

 The authors thank all the contributors, Dr. Andre Kyme, Dr. Vincent Caillet, Dr. Doan Trang Nguyen, Dr. Ricky O'Brien, Dr. Jeremy T. Booth and Prof. Paul J Keall for lending their valuable input and expertise leading up to the initial release.
-Thanks to Dr. Melissa Mail and Dr. Sara Tomka for their help in producing the licence of this software and to Dr. Lars Mejnertsen for providing valuable input in developing this repository.
+Thanks to Dr. Melissa Mail and Dr. Sara Tomka for their help in producing the licence of this software and to the Image-X team for providing valuable input in developing this repository.